Glenn Stok

 This lack of understanding among the staff is concerning.
 They don't even seem to be aware of the content in their own newsletters!

-How HubPages Authors Can Gain Full Control
+How HubPages Authors Can Gain Complete Control

 Here's the part you've been waiting for.
 With the uncertain future of The Arena Group, it's natural to feel a sense of frustration and concern.
 I understand the need for a solution, even if it's just a hypothetical one.